-The Fifth Nordic Post-Keynesian Conference
+The Sixth Nordic Post-Keynesian Conference

-The Fifth Nordic Post-Keynesian Conference
+The Sixth Nordic Post-Keynesian Conference

 Conference theme: